solidi/hl-mods/workspace/plan/roadmap.md

     1. [ ] Skin Egon, Gauss, Hornetgun, Snark
     1. [x] Spin ammo, battery, healthkit, and longjump
     1. [ ] Punch angles for all weapons
+        1. [ ] Punch angle for draw and holstering
     1. [ ] Spawn extra weapons with other matching slot number
     1. [ ] Tighten up all idle animation times to match code
     1. [ ] Correct all brass shell ejection points